 Magnetic, easy-going, and delightfully articulate, Canadian pianist Ian Parker captivates audiences wherever he goes.
 He has appeared with the philharmonic orchestras ofBuffalo, Calgary, Erie, Hamilton, and Louisiana, as well as the Cincinnati Chamber Orchestra, the Cleveland Orchestra at Blossom, Hong Kong Sinfonietta, and the symphonies of Cincinnati, Edmonton, Eugene, Greenwich, Honolulu, Kitchener-Waterloo, Long Beach, National (Washington, D.C.), Okanagan, Pensacola, Quebec, Regina, San Francisco, Santa Barbara, Spokane, Toronto, Vancouver, Victoria, Virginia, and Winnipeg.

-During the 2016/2017 season, he will make his debut with the Illinois Symphony performing his vibrant Gershwin repertoire, as well as the Meridian Symphony, and return to the Vancouver Symphony and the Okanagan Symphony, among others.
-The 2017/2018 season includes return performances with the Victoria Symphony, Vancouver Symphony as well as debuts with the Richmond Symphony and the West Virginia Symphony, and Lake Forest Symphony.
+During the 2016/2017 season, he made his debut with the Illinois Symphony performing his vibrant Gershwin repertoire, as well as the Meridian Symphony, and returned to the Vancouver Symphony and the Okanagan Symphony, among others.
+The 2017/2018 season includes return performances with the Victoria Symphony and Vancouver Symphony as well as debuts with the Richmond Symphony and the and Lake Forest Symphony.

 An enthusiastic recitalist, Ian Parker has performed across the United States, Western Europe, Israel, and throughout Canada on tours with Debut Atlantic and Jeunesses Musicales du Canada.
 He made his Lincoln Center recital debut at the Walter Reade Theater in 2004.
-Among his appearances in the current season, Ian Parker will play recitals presented by the North Okanagan Concerts Association, UCLA, the University of British Columbia, and collaborative performances with the Hawaii International Music Festival and a new chamber music series at North Vancouver's Kay Meek Centre, for which he has recently beome Artistic Director.
+Recent and upcoming appearances include recitals presented by the North Okanagan Concerts Association, UCLA, the University of British Columbia, and collaborative performances with the Hawaii International Music Festival, the Morgan LIbrary, and multiple appearances on a new chamber music series at North Vancouver's Kay Meek Centre, for which he has recently become Artistic Director.

 Ian Parker was invited to collaborate with the internationally renowned Vogler Quartet during its twentieth anniversary tour in 2005-06 throughout the U.S. and Canada.
 Following the tour’s tremendous success, he was invited to join them again for several concerts in the spring of 2006, and has continued to tour with them regularly ever since.
 They have also invited him to perform as part of their Vogler Springs Festival in Sligo, Ireland and the Kammermusik Festival in Hamburg, Germany.
 He has also begun appearing with the up-and-coming Attacca Quartet.
 He has also collaborated with violinist Augustin Hadelich in numerous venues in both the U.S. and Canada.